YamiDaisuke/hermes-swift/README.md

 use third party libs only standard swift libraries.
 Maybe I'll include a lib to simplify the CLI implementation but nothing else.

+## Before you begin

+After cloning this repo run `./scripts/install-hooks.sh` to configure git hooks.
+This will ensure documentation is update on each commit and will prevent broken tests and lint errors to be pushed in the repo.

+## TODO

 Outside the scope of the book my current stretch goals (so far) and aditional taks are:

 - [X] Create each component as a swift package not tied to the Monkey language, the idea is that you can